rgriffogoes/scraper-notebook/README.md

     shm_size: '256mb'

 ```
-And accompanying env file for simple+insecure password (fine for secure local instances - and no log reading for getting token):
+And accompanying .env file for simple+insecure password (fine for secure local instances - and no log reading for getting token):
 ```
 JUPYTER_TOKEN=mypassword
 ```